cvasi-tktd/cvasi/doc/manual.md

 The resulting table now contains ten times as many rows because we decreased the step length by a factor of ten but simulated the same period.
-It can be observed that the state-variables differ slightly at the end of the simulation although the scenarios were otherwise identical.
-The differences originate from small numerical errors introduced by the solver of the model’s Ordinary Differential Equations.
-Generally, the step-length in time can have influence on the precision of simulation results.
+The temporal resolution of simulations can have an influence on results, i.e. the numerical values of the returned variables.
+These differences usually originate from small numerical errors introduced by the solver of the model’s Ordinary Differential Equations.
+Generally, parameters such as the step-length in time can have influence on the precision of simulation results.

 There are several ways to increase the precision of simulation results without modifying a scenario’s output times.
 One option is to decrease